Apollo199999999/DynaWin/README.md

 ### Dynamic Theme:
 Switch your Windows theme or app theme based on time.

-#### Automatic switching of theme
+#### Automatic theme switching

-You can configure DynaWin to automatically switch the theme at specified timings.
-For example, you can automatically switch Windows to Dark theme, so that it is easier on the eyes at night.
+DynaWin can automatically switch the Windows theme at specific timings.
+For example, you can automatically switch Windows to Dark theme at night, so that it is easier on the eyes.

 #### Choose which mode to switch
 You can configure DynaWin to switch only the app or system theme, or both.
-This allows DynaWin to better cater to your needs.
+This gives you more control over DynaWin's behaviour and allows DynaWin to better cater to your needs.

 ![Dynamic Theme](https://imgur.com/Z8F3AtU.png)